 Brief Biography

 I am a Wyoming native, and I earned my Bachelor of Science with Honors from the University of Wyoming in Psychology.
 I was an active undergraduate researcher in Dr. Narina Nunez’ lab for over two years.
-I co-authored and presented posters at the Joint Meeting of the Western and Rocky Mountain Psychological Associations and I completed an Honors Thesis examining the effect of elderly victim/witness stereotypes on jurors’ decisions (Law and Human Behavior, 1999, 23 (4), 413-423).
+I co-authored and presented posters at the Joint Meeting of the Western and Rocky Mountain Psychological Associations.
+I defended an Honors Thesis examining the effect of elderly victim/witness stereotypes on jurors’ decisions (Law and Human Behavior, 1999, 23 (4), 413-423).

 I was hired as an Assistant Professor at Weber State in 2003, earned tenure and was promoted to Associate Professor in 2009, and was promoted to Full Professor in 2015.
 I was honored with the Brady Presidential Distinguished Professor award in 2023, and the Center for Excellence in Teaching and Learning Outstanding Weber Service award in 2025.
 I typically teach Child Psychology, Adolescent Psychology, Theories of Development, and Psychology and the Media.
 My research, with Dr. Cade Mansfield at Franklin & Marshall College (Social Development Lab), aims to better understand the processes and outcomes of social and emotional development from childhood through young adulthood.
 I mentor student work in directed readings and research courses on topics ranging from disorganized attachment to mindfulness and self-compassion.
-I serve Weber State in a variety of roles (e.g., Advising, Department Peer Review, CSBS Rank and Tenure Committee), but primarily as the Director of General Education responsible for the general education program, including implementation of gen ed revitalization and alignment, adjudication of Gen Ed Attribute Transfer Credit Petitions, leading Gen Ed Council and the Developmental Education Task Force, and supporting First Year Experience and Learning Communities.
+I serve Weber State in a variety of roles (e.g., Advising, Department Peer Review, CSSE Rank and Tenure Committee), but primarily as the Director of General Education responsible for the general education program, including reimagining the teaching of gen ed, adjudicating Gen Ed Attribute Transfer Credit Petitions, and leading Gen Ed Council and the Developmental Education Task Force.

 On the personal side, my husband, Garth, is a Principal of a thriving architecture firm in Salt Lake City who creates sustainable and energy efficient designs, including our own Lindquist Hall.
-We are fortunate to love and to be continually challenged by our careers.
-My daughter, Jules, and son, Liam, are my pride and joy and bring developmental theory to life.
-As a family, we enjoy travel, skiing, hiking, swim meets, and playing with our dog, Juno.
+We are fortunate to be engaged by our careers.
+Being a mom has brought me much joy and life to developmental theory.
+I also understand and empathize with the challenges of parenthood as I grieve the death of my daughter.
+As a family, we enjoy travel, skiing, hiking, and plenty of swim meets.
 My personal hobbies include reading, yoga, walking, learning languages (including Irish, French, and Spanish), and Irish dancing.